resilient-http/resilient.js/README.md

 ##### request:retry
 Arguments: `options<Object>`, `servers<Servers>`

-Fired as when a request performs a retry attempt cycle, that means all the previous requests has failed
+Fired when a request performs a retry attempt cycle, that means all the previous requests has failed

 You can intercept and modify the `options` object on the fly, but you must mutate it and do not lose its reference